Forced air wood furnaces and the Emissions Rule

 FYI...
-On January 4, 2015 the Environmental Protection Agency (EPA) released the Final Rule of the NSPS for Residential Wood Heaters, which regulates the emissions allowances of wood stoves, pellet stoves, and now hydronic heaters, and forced air furnaces on the Federal level.
+On May 15, 2015 the Environmental Protection Agency (EPA) Final Rule of the NSPS for Residential Wood Heaters, which regulates the emissions allowances of wood stoves, pellet stoves, and now hydronic heaters, and forced air furnaces on the Federal level became effective.

-Here are some Questions and Answers that may help inform you on what this newly revised standard means to our company, the industry and, you, the end user of the product.
+Here are some Questions and Answers that may help inform you on what this standard means to our company, the industry, and you, the end user of the product.

 Q: To what products does this rule apply?

-A: The new rule , of course, will amend the current New Source Performance Standard for residential wood heaters and for the first time would include standards for new residential forced air furnaces and hydronic heaters that are designed to burn wood.
+A: The new rule , of course, amends the New Source Performance Standard for residential wood heaters and for the first time would include standards for new residential forced air furnaces and hydronic heaters (indoor and outdoor boilers) that are designed to burn wood.

 Q: Is this rule in effect now?

-Q: Would the final rule affect existing forced air furnaces that burn wood that are already purchased or in use?
+Q: Does the final rule affect existing forced air furnaces that burn wood that are already purchased or in use?

 Q: Who is affected by this final rule?